knightr1d3r007/EvilCrowRF_v2-el_Cheapo_version/README.md

-# The DIY_EvilCrowRF_v2-el_Cheapo_version brings all the awesome features from the original hardware with over-the-shelf parts, affordable and easy to build experience for a lot of fun and profit.
+# The DIY_EvilCrowRF_v2-el_Cheapo_version is a PCB that brings all the awesome features from the original hardware with over-the-shelf parts, affordable and easy to build experience for a lot of fun and profit.